Trussville City Schools: History

 Trussville schools were part of the Jefferson County School System until 2005.
 In 2000, a financial crisis forced the county to reduce funding for teachers, and when the city of Trussville was not allowed to offset these reductions with its own funds, it began to explore the possibility of creating a separate system.
 In 2004, the city council passed a resolution that created the Trussville Board of Education, and in 2005, Trussville City Schools officially separated from the Jefferson County School System.

 Suzanne Freeman was the district's first superintendent, serving from the district's inception until 2012.
 She was succeeded by Dr. Patricia Neill, who resigned in 2022.

 On October 31, 2022, Dr. Neill sent her letter of resignation to the school board, ending her tenure as superintendent.
 Frank Costanzo was named interim superintendent on November 1.
-Dr. Neill’s contract was originally extended in February 2022 to June 30, 2026, but was reworked by the school board to end on October 31, 2023.
-This negotiation settled ends for both parties, avoiding potential litigation from Neill and allowing her to receive a year’s pay but having no official position within Trussville City Schools.
-This was amid a “death notebook” scandal that started in September 2022, which was a situation not properly reported to the Trussville Police Department in September of 2021.
+Dr. Neill's contract was originally extended in February 2022 to June 30, 2026, but was reworked by the school board to end on October 31, 2023.

-Even though it was discovered the notebook “scandal” was a misunderstanding with no apparent intent of harm, the protocol to contact police was not followed and was discreetly managed.
-This was the breaking point for many locals who felt they already received little to no communication from the school system and that their concerns had been ignored by the school board and superintendent for years.
-Dr. Neill requested a 60-day leave the day of an executive school board session, which she did not attend.
-This meeting on September 30, 2022 was standing room only with a surplus of local residents, parents, students, teachers, and former teachers, with some voicing disdain for the board, but all who spoke called for the removal of Dr. Neill.
 It was later discovered Neill (under the name Patricia Ragsdale) was also removed from her superintendent position with Cumberland County Schools in Tennessee, for reasons still unknown in 2007.

-In the aftermath of the September 30 meeting, the members of the school board began to make amends.
-All board members received their own personal emails (the school board prior to this day only had one group email) the same day, one board member even went as far to visit every school in the system that day to check in with administrators.
-It should be noted, however, that this incident with leadership did not affect the daily operations of Trussville schools and that there hasn’t been any change in status of the highly ranked academics of the school system.
+In the aftermath of the September 30 meeting, all board members received their own personal emails (the school board prior to this day only had one group email), and one board member visited every school in the system to check in with administrators.

+On March 23, 2023, after an extensive three-month process of interviewing and searching, the Trussville City School Board appointed Dr. Patrick Martin as superintendent, he was formerly the assistant superintendent at Vestavia Hills City Schools.